History

 The West Michigan GNU/Linux Users Group (WMLUG) was founded in 2006 by myself, Patrick TenHoopen, after talking the idea over with some friends.
 Its first meeting was held in March 2006.
 I had started using Linux in 2003 and my growing interest in it made me want to share my experiences with like-minded individuals.

-We have been extremely fortunate to have New Horizons Computer Learning Center in Grand Rapids, MI, host the meetings.
-As a training organization, they have multiple classrooms equipped with computers that we can use.
-They have been very gracious and accommodating.
+We were extremely fortunate to have New Horizons Computer Learning Center in Grand Rapids, MI, host the meetings for many years.
+As a training organization, they had multiple classrooms equipped with computers and projectors that we could use.
+They were very gracious and accommodating.
 I encourage you to go to them for your professional training needs as I have done many times before.
+Unfortunately, the location closed due to the COVID-19 pandemic.